-[that part can be very tricky - whom to include whom to leave out - at least: be fair]
+that part can be very tricky - whom to include whom to leave out - at least: be fair

-n the acknowledgements, you thank the persons or institutions who made your work become reality.
+In the acknowledgements, you thank the persons or institutions who made your work become reality.
 This includes your supervisors, colleagues who helped you, institutions that provided you with grants or financial support, companies that gave access to data, proof-readers, friends who set up software, other friends who helped to reinstall your operating system after your 481 pages thesis crashed while formatting the last chapter, your family and your partner.
 A good order might be: funders, supervisors, other academics, colleagues, family and friends.
 Please keep in mind that it is not always a wise idea to include any gods in your acknowledgments or dedication, as you might insult colleagues and readers from other religions.
 Natural science should be free of any religious or political statements, even in the acknowledgments.
-A good example (though it deviates from the above structure and we cannot immediately identify the supervisors, which I highlighted in bold) for a thesis is provided on the web page https://acknowledgementsample.com (the version I give here is closer to the original), which has been modified from Ernest Alexander Kristian Heuer's thesis on "Formulation and stability of model food foam microstructures".
+A good example (though it deviates from the above structure and we cannot immediately identify the supervisors, which I highlighted in bold) for a thesis is provided on the web page https://acknowledgementsample.com (the version I give here is copied from the original with names changed and author's underlining removed), which has been modified from Ernest Alexander Kristian Heuer's thesis on "Formulation and stability of model food foam microstructures" (Heuer, 2009).
 My personal feeling is that the supervisors should be closer to the beginning, but I like the personal touch of Ernest's acknowledgements:

-Gutta cavat lapidem non vi sed semper cadendo, sic fit homo sapiens, non vi sed saepe legend.15
+Gutta cavat lapidem non vi sed semper cadendo, sic fit homo sapiens, non vi sed saepe legend.
+15